openwms/org.openwms/README.md

 OpenWMS.org
 =====================

-Is a free to use and extendible Warehouse Management System to control the material flow within automated and manual warehouses.
+Is a free to use and extensible Warehouse Management System to control the material flow within automated and manual warehouses.

 # Resources